01/11/2022 - 01/05/2024

 Debates focusing on freedoms that have been curtailed

-We will organise 4 debates per partner organisation focusing on freedoms that have been curtailed, such as lockdowns.
-The aim is to provide the policy makers with the data they need to come up with appropriate and practical strategies to tackle the needs and priorities of the population in a more targeted manner, based on how target group have been affected by the crisis; ensuring that the needs of the vulnerable are considered.
+We have organised 4 debates per partner organisation focusing on freedoms that have been curtailed, such as lockdowns.
+The aim was to provide the policy makers with the data they need to come up with appropriate and practical strategies to tackle the needs and priorities of the population in a more targeted manner, based on how target group have been affected by the crisis; ensuring that the needs of the vulnerable are considered.
 Many useful and practical recommendations has been recieved and we really appriciate the contribution of the participants.

 Fundamental Rights seminars